What is CBD?

 Check the label to see if the product has been tested for potency, pesticides or residual solvents.

-CBD oil can be vaporized through a vape pen or e-cigarette.
+Oil can be vaporized through CBD vape pens or e-cigarettes.
 In August 2016, UFC fighter Nate Diaz was seen on television vaporizing at a post-fight press conference.
 When asked what he was vaping, Diaz responded, “It’s CBD, it helps with the healing process and inflammation.”
 Vaping is a cleaner, more discreet way than smoking to deliver cannabinoids.
 The downside of vaping oil is that the oil may contain harmful residual solvents depending on the extract process.
-Delivery method is ultimately a personal preference, so consider the form that works best for you when shopping for CBD.
+The delivery method is ultimately a personal preference, so consider the form that works best for you when shopping for CBD.

 Does the company have customer support?
 Is there someone that you can get in touch with to answer your questions?
 If you Google the company, do they have a good reputation?
 Have they received a warning letter from the FDA regarding the marketing of their products?

 GW Pharmaceuticals has produced the first prescription medicine derived from cannabis, Sativex.
 Sativex is an oral spray that contains a 1:1 ratio of THC to CBD.
 Sativex is approved in the UK, Spain, Canada, and New Zealand to treat spasticity due to multiple sclerosis.
 It’s also approved for the relief of neuropathic pain and advanced cancer pain in Canada.
 Sativex is not currently available in the United States.